wonsunahn-autograder/CS1632_Fall2019/exercises/2/exercise2.md

     ```
     You can also use the Mockito verify method to perform behavior verification.
 1. Try making use of the @Before and @After methods in your JUnit testing.  @Before and @After methods are invoked before and after each @Test method.
 They are used to set up some program state required by preconditions and to tear down the setup.
 In JUnit terminology, the set of objects with fixed state involved in the preconditions is called a Test Fixture.
 The test fixture will work as a baseline for all tests in the test class and allow you to avoid repeating code.
 Here you will create and initialize all objects you will be commonly using in your test cases, including all mock objects.
-1. You should never use actual Cat objects while testing RentACat!
-Any dependent external classes should be mocked.
-I have injected artificial defects into the Cat class so if you try using those, your tests will fail for sure.

 * Try to ensure that you check not only for "happy path" cases but also edge cases.
 * Tests are usually grouped into whichever classes they are testing, and have a filename that has `Test` appended to the name.
 For example, Foo.java would be tested by FooTest.java.